mxgmn/WaveFunctionCollapse/README.md

 4. Repeat the following steps:
   1. Observation:
     1. Find a wave element with the minimal nonzero entropy.
 If there is no such elements (if all elements have zero or undefined entropy) then break the cycle (4) and go to step (5).
-    2. Collapse this element into a definite state according to it's coefficients and the distribution of NxN patterns in the input.
+    2. Collapse this element into a definite state according to its coefficients and the distribution of NxN patterns in the input.
   2. Propagation: propagate information gained on the previous observation step.
 5. By now all the wave elements are either in a completely observed state (all the coefficients except one being zero) or in the contradictive state (all the coefficients being zero).
 In the first case return the output.
 In the second case finish the work without returning anything.